gkamtzir/housing-prices-and-noise-thessaloniki/README.md

 **All files, both generated and primitive data, can be found in [this](https://drive.google.com/drive/folders/142-YkH6WTpKnRS0YuA8rglowneBqvTML?usp=sharing) GDrive folder.**

+## Openhouse Properties
+The final version of the Openhouse properties must be moved from GDrive's `properties` folder to the `data` folder of this repository.
+There are 2 version each with a different radius (50 and 100 meters).

 ## Experiments
 Each model has its own experiment file which can be executed via command line by providing the required arguments.
 These are: